henrygab/BusPirate5-firmware/src/deps/saferotp/README.md

     fewer binned compared to using fixed rows
   * Directory entry type specifies how the data is encoded into the OTP rows (RAW, BYTE3, RBIT3, RBIT8, ECC, ...)
+* Enforcing permissions for access to OTP registers.
+  * ***Excluding*** OTP access keys (see below)
+  * Unique permissions support for Secure-mode vs. Non-secure-mode
+     * Initial implementation presumes all access is from secure mode
+  * Application of OTP permissions in PAGEn_LOCK0 and PAGEn_LOCK1 OTP rows
+  * Hard-coded write restriction for PAGE0 (per datasheet)
+  * Reading soft-lock registers, at least at initialization
+    * Detecting other writes would require use of the memory protection features of the RP2350 (to virtualize access to the soft-lock registers).
+* Failing writes to special OTP rows with unsupported functionality
+  * e.g., OTP access keys, bootloader keys, encryption keys, etc.

+## Non-Goals

+* Emulation of OTP Access Keys
+  * Emulation of OTP access keys would require use of the memory protection features of the RP2350 (to virtualize access to the OTP Access Key registers).
+  * OTP Access Key rows are currently treated the same as any other row.
+* Having virtualized OTP have any effect on bootloader, boot encryption, etc.
+* Other interactions with the CPU / hardware.
+  * e.g., don't expect debug access to be locked out or require a key specified only in virtualized OTP.

 ## Debugging

 This is a static library, and so gets embedded into other projects.
+However, it has rich debug outputs through macros that can be redefined as appropriate for your system...
+See:
+* `saferotp_lib/saferotp_debug_stub.h`
+* `saferotp_lib/saferotp_debug_stub.c`

-However, it has rich debug outputs through macros that can be redefined as appropriate for your system.
-Tested with output sent to Segger's RTT, sent via TinyUSB serial port, and likely easily supporting other debug output modes, by simply defining a few macros at the head of the file.
+This has been tested with input and output sent via Segger's RTT, sent via TinyUSB serial port, and likely supports other debug output modes, by simply defining a few macros at the head of the file.

+## WORK IN PROGRESS

+This library doesn't even have a version number yet.
+However, given how many edge cases were uncovered during testing of the RP2350 OTP implementation, it seemed this might be useful to many other folks working with the RP2350 ... even if not feature complete yet.